Learn How To Grow Flowers In Containers And Flower Beds. Planting Annuals Adds Sparkling Color To Your Garden.

 Lupins are short-lived perennials that are easily grown from seed.
 You can get them in red, yellow, blue and pink.

 They are a great addition to any flower bed.
+Learn more about this nitrogen-fixing flower here!

 Photo courtesy of ebertgcanada